ralf-boltshauser/knight-42/README.md

 - [ ] attackers have clear ip ranges
 - [ ] utc timeline
 - [ ] consider adding timeline as a model
+- [ ] automatically create misp entry based on alert and link to it
+- [ ] wazuh integration

 ## Usage